CSHVienna/hyper_fair/README.md

 For small `n`, our method is slightly slower.
 However, this is also the scenario in which our method is significantly more accurate.
 When `n` increases, it is clear that our method is much more efficient (remember that the time is in log-scale!).

 For `n=2000` (last point), the difference is substantial: the elapsed time for Zehlike's algorithm is $2816$ seconds, while our algorithm only takes around $37$ seconds to run.

+## Bugs and Feedback<a name="bugs">

+Please report any bugs that you find or any other feedback directly to [cartiervandissel@csh.ac.at](mailto:cartiervandissel@csh.ac.at).
+We welcome all changes, big or small.
+Thank you!